kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day12/retrospective.md

 - Remember that possible values for a string or array increase exponentially with the string/array's length

-- Remember that your solution may be sound, but takes an unfeasibly long time to compute!
+- Remember that your solution may be sound, but still take an unfeasibly long time to compute!

 # Ideas for possible future implementation

-### Make an app to randomly assign modifications to the Advent Of Code challenges
+### Make an app that randomly assigns modifications to Advent Of Code challenges

 This is tangential to this whole topic, but while working on this I realized it would be fun to add additional modifications to these Advent Of Code puzzles for an extra challenge.
-Challenges like "Complete this puzzle in a language you've never used before" and "Complete this puzzle without reassigning any variables"
+Modifications like "Complete this puzzle in a language you've never used before" and "Complete this puzzle without reassigning any variables"

 I think I'll make an app to modify these puzzles and use it for 2024's Advent Of Code =)